shukriadams/arewedown/README.md

 If you're on Linux (including Raspbian) and have Docker installed, check out the [Docker installation guide](/docs/install-docker.md).

-If you're on Linux x64 and don't want to use Docker, you can grab a standalone executable under [releases](https://github.com/shukriadams/arewedown/releases).
-(These are still experimental).
+If you're on Linux and don't want to use Docker, you can grab a standalone executable under [releases](https://github.com/shukriadams/arewedown/releases) (these are still experimental).

 If you want to install the app from source, try the [NodeJS install guide](/docs/install-nodejs.md).

 ## Config

 For complete settings, check the [advanced settings guide](/docs/advanced-settings.md).

 `Settings.yml` Is divided up into 3 main sections.